 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including medical
+The allowance of 25% includes all l types of leaves including medical

 leaves.